Understanding and Using Sandboxes

 It's important to know the difference between a partial copy sandbox and a full sandbox.
 A partial copy sandbox contains only a portion of the data in your organization's production environment.
 It is capped at 5 GB of data storage and has a limited number of records per object.
 A partial copy sandbox is intended to let you test product features using a smaller subset of data.
 You can request a partial copy sandbox at no additional charge.

-As the name implies, a full sandbox contains a copy of all the data in your production organization.
-Another distinction is that while a partial copy sandbox can be refreshed every five days, a full sandbox can only be refreshed every 29 days.
+As the name implies, a full sandbox contains a copy of all the data in your production organization, enabling testing scenarios that require your complete dataset.
+Another distinction is that while a partial copy sandbox can be refreshed every five days, keeping your test environment closely aligned with production, a full sandbox can only be refreshed every 29 days.
 For more information on sandboxes, see this Salesforce Help article.
 Unlike partial copy sandboxes, full sandboxes are a platform add-on.

 When a sandbox is created, all the users and licenses in the production environment are copied over.
 Users will have the same level of access in the sandbox as they do in production.

-Please note: If new users are created or additional licenses are ordered in the production environment after the latest refresh of the sandbox environment, they will not appear in the sandbox until the next refresh.
+Please note: If new users are created or additional licenses are ordered in the production environment after the latest sandbox refresh, they will not appear in the sandbox until the next refresh.

 Requesting a Sandbox

-To request a sandbox for your Practifi organization, please contact your Client Success Manager.
-You should let them know whether you want a partial copy or full sandbox and which users in your organization should have access.
+To request a sandbox for your Practifi organization, please get in touch with your Client Success Manager.
+You should let them know whether you want a partial copy or a full sandbox and which users in your organization should have access.
 The Practifi team will create the sandbox and send a password reset email to the users you specify.
 Admin users in the sandbox can also grant access to additional users, as detailed below.

 Using a Sandbox

-If you are one of the users granted access upon the creation of the sandbox, you will receive a password reset email from Salesforce.
+If you are one of the users granted access when the sandbox is created, you will receive a password reset email from Salesforce.
 Click the link in the email to reset your password.
 Be sure to save the following information:

 Provisioning Additional Users

-When a sandbox is created, the existing users' usernames will have the name of the sandbox appended to their production usernames.
-Additionally, their email addresses are given a domain name of .invalid (example: firstname.lastname@companyname.invalid) to prevent users from receiving notification emails from the sandbox environment that could be confused with those from the production environment.
+When a sandbox is created, the sandbox name is appended to each existing user's production username.
+Additionally, their email addresses are given the .invalid domain (e.g., firstname.lastname@companyname.invalid) to prevent users from receiving notification emails from the sandbox environment that could be mistaken for those from the production environment.

-Admins can invite users who were not given initial access by updating their email addresses and generating a password reset in Salesforce Setup.
+Admins can grant access to additional users by updating those users' email addresses and generating a password reset in Salesforce Setup.
 Do the following:

 Please note: Once you've confirmed the user was able to reset their password and log in, we recommend repeating the steps above to change their email address back to the .invalid domain name to prevent unwanted notifications.